 Initial caution about drinking caffeine during pregnancy began in the 1980s when the FDA published recommendations for pregnant women to limit caffeine based on results from a study where pregnant rats exposed to caffeine saw harmful side effects in their fetuses.
 Nonetheless, the amount of caffeine consumed in the rat study was excessive at best, equivalent to 50 to 70 cups of coffee a day for a 130-pound adult.

-Pregnant women can make a wise decision by doing their homework based on all the studies listed above and consulting with their doctor.
+Pregnant women can make a wise decision by doing their homework based on all the studies listed above and consulting with their doctors.
 In most cases, moderate consumption at up to 200 mg a day of all caffeinated substances won’t pose any issues.

 But we can’t close the book on caffeine just yet.
 After the baby is born, how much coffee can you drink while breastfeeding?

 Caffeine Guidelines for Nursing Women

 In a Brazilian study conducted on 885 infants born in 2004, researchers proved that although babies of mothers who were heavy caffeine drinkers appeared to wake more often at night compared to babies of mothers who drank little caffeine, the effect was negligible.
 Researchers agreed that drinking large amounts of caffeine during pregnancy and while breastfeeding didn’t affect infant sleep for three-month-old babies.